Sanctus-Fortis/wsr/Server Setup.md

 - Change interface to wlan1
 - Change SSID config line to you preferred wifi network name

+now move to /etc/systemd/system/hostapd.service.d/override.conf

+If the hostapd.service.d directory does not exist, create it:

+    cd /etc/systemd/system
+    sudo mkdir hostapd.service.d

+Then enter the directory and create the override.conf file:

+    cd hostapd.service.d
+    touch override.conf

+Now using your preferred file editor add the following to the ovveride.conf:

+    [Unit]
+    BindsTo=sys-subsystem-net-devices-wlan1.device
+    After=sys-subsystem-net-devices-wlan1.device

+Now the service wont start until after the interface becomes available.

 ## Configure Network Manager